I’ve lost count of how many times I’ve heard these words uttered by parents…by me.

 But do those words actually do anything for the person on the receiving end of them?

-Let’s take a sec to talk about how “Be careful” is majorly failing you and how your words affect child development.
+Let’s take a sec to talk about how the phrase “be careful” is majorly failing you and how your words could be affecting your child’s development.

 1….IT DOESN’T REALLY MEAN ANYTHING.